 Land loans create more risk for lenders than traditional mortgages because if the borrower defaults on the loan it may be harder for them to recoup their money.
 It also tends to be challenging to put a definitive value on vacant land as opposed to land with houses on it.
 In an effort to reduce their risk, lenders usually require larger down payments, higher interest rates, and considerably more data about the property.
 Lenders often require anywhere from 20-50% of the purchase price for a down payment.

 Once you find the land you want to buy, the first order of business is to check how the property is zoned.
 It’s critical to make sure the land can be used for your intended purpose.
 Can you build on the lot?
 Is the land located in a flood zone?
 Is it residential, commercial, or agricultural?
 If the current zoning doesn’t match what your planning to do, it’s possible to have the land rezoned.
 To find out more about the rezoning process take a look at our article explaining how to rezone land.
+Want to learn more about land usage?
+Head over to our blog highlighting different land uses and property types.
+Another popular article dealing with land types is what's the difference between a ranch and a farm?

 A land survey will identify the property’s boundaries and can be beneficial in determining if a property is located in a flood zone, as well as establish if any easements exist.
 At times the surveyor even can report on underground lines and drains if the utility company provides this information to him.
 This will also help you determine an accurate land value for when you make an offer.
 If you’re interested in knowing if you need a land survey, our blog post might help you.